jayeshCodes/CSC581_GameEngineFoundations/README.md

 4. Physics with customizable gravity in x and y directions
 5. Collisions between objects with conservation of kinetic energy
 6. A simple state machine animation controller
+7. Fully multithreaded engine
+8. Custom timeline class with ability to pause, play and increase decrease speed.
+9. Asynchronous networking capabilities using ZMQ for client server and peer to peer between 3 clients.

 # Instructions to build the code